shopinvader/documentation/data/doc_pages/en/cart.md

 #### Example

 Cart update via simple HTML form.
-This example is a form to set a shipping address in cart.
+This example is a form to set a shipping address in the cart.
-Set a shipping address is necessary to make API call on `cart/get_delivery_methods` to get carrier list.
+Setting a shipping address is necessary to make API calls on `cart/get_delivery_methods` to get the carrier list.
-`invader_success_url` and `invader_error_url` params are used for HTTP redirection after submition according to the response state (valid or error).
+`invader_success_url` and `invader_error_url` parameters are used for HTTP redirection after submission according to the response state (valid or error).

     <form method="post" action="/invader/cart/update">
       <input type="hidden" name="invader_success_url" value="/my-next-step" />